-Global Recognition for QMC Young Reporter
+Global Winner for QMC Young Reporter

 Asked why she decided to investigate cat food packaging, Senali said that she misinterpreted a joke from her teacher, Mr Vohan.